-Being an independent journalist I don’t like people addressing me as a BLOGGER for the passionate interviews-based work I do.
+India’s top woman blogger Anupama Dalmia says: Being an independent journalist I don’t like people addressing me as a blogger for the passionate interviews-based work I do.

-Meet Anupama Dalmia – the top blogger at various parenting and women oriented websites.
+Meet the top woman blogger Anupama Dalmia, who writers for parenting and women-oriented websites.
 She has also featured as a part of ICICI Bank’s “Fund Your Own Worth” initiative which is a campaign that brings forth stories of inspiring women from all over India.

 Anupama and I differ at work, but are same when it comes to people trying to judge what we do.
 Yes, our eyes roll and brows frown when people say: “Wow, you work from the comfort of your home!”
 “Oh, you mint money just by penning a few words daily”; ” Wow, please find me an easy job like yours, as well”

 Anupama asserts with a shrug, “Walk in my shoes first and then judge the ease of my work.”
 So here is one-on-one chat with her to make people aware of the efforts that go into blogging.

 MAHIMA: Let’s start with something nice to begin with….what do you love to pen about?

 ANUPAMA: My personal favourites are topics that motivate women, be it new mothers or working professionals or stay-at-home mothers or the ones working from home.
 The woman in me understands the damage patriarchy has done to our society.
 Thus, I

 am trying my best to motivate women through my pen.

 MAHIMA: How did your journey as a Blogger begin?